Wishing everyone a prosperous & joyfulÂ Diwali.

 - 3 cups dried coconut flakes, unsweetened

-- 3 tbsp almond meal (or fine crushed almonds)
+- 3 tablespoon almond meal (or fine crushed almonds)

 - 1 no 13.4 oz (380gms) dulce de leche can

-- 2 tsp Â ghee (for greasing the tray)
+- 2 teaspoon Â ghee (for greasing the tray)

 - Remove the seeds from the cardamom pods and crush them into a fine powder using mortar & pestle.Set aside.
 Skip this step if using ready-to- use cardamom powder.